michelletambi/Week01TerminalCheats/terminal_cheatsheet.md

 : See every change in the file and who altered it with the most recent change first.

 **git status**
-: Tells us the status of
+: Tells us the status of the file.

+**clear**
+: Clears the terminal.
+This doesn't get rid of previous commands though, scroll up if you wish to see them.